When Can You Cancel Your Home Insurance Policy?

 Method 2: Online Portal

-Some insurers allow cancellations directly through their customer account portal.
+Some insurers allow cancellations through their customer account portal.
 Log in, navigate to your policy, and look for a "Cancel Policy" or "Manage Policy" option.
-If unavailable online, you'll likely need to call or submit a written request.
+Keep in mind that with many carriers you cannot fully cancel your policy online, and after you communicate your intent to cancel, you may still have to submit the request in writing with your name, policy number, insured address, and the date you want your coverage terminated.

 Method 3: Written Cancellation Letter

-A written letter sent via certified mail is the most reliable method — it creates a paper trail.
+A written letter sent via certified mail is the most reliable method because it creates a paper trail.
 Most insurers will accept this, and some require it.
 Here's a sample template:

 Sample Home Insurance Cancellation Letter